 Talon's exploration activities are subject to various laws and regulations regarding the protection of the environment.
 If needed, and to the extent that it can be done economically, Talon will make expenditures to ensure compliance with applicable laws and regulations.
 New environmental laws and regulations, amendments to existing laws and regulations, or more stringent implementation of existing laws and regulations could have a material adverse effect on Talon, both financially and operationally, by potentially increasing capital and/or operating costs and delaying or preventing the development of mineral properties.
-See "Risk Factors - Government Regulation of the Mining Industry".
+See "Risk Factors - Governmental Regulation; Environmental Risks and Hazards".